hexatomic/hexatomic/docs/dev/src/development/add-new-editor.md

 You can manipulate the document graph returned by the `ProjectManager` directly using the Salt API.
 Every change via the Salt API will automatically be recorded to enable undoing and redoing the changes.
-A user interaction that manipulates the document graph can consist of multiple Salt API calls and you must mark the end of a user interaction by calling the `addCheckpoint()` function of the injected `ProjectManager` instance.
+A user interaction that manipulates the document graph can consist of multiple Salt API calls, each one of which may potentially lead to inconsistent states.
+You must therefore mark the end of a user interaction by calling the `addCheckpoint()` function of an injected `ProjectManager` instance.
 Undo and redo will use these checkpoints to restore to a consistent state.
 In addition, calling `addCheckpoint()` will notify all other registered editors that a consistent set of changes has been added.